qaware/findfacts/README.md

 - __monadic chaining__: Use for-comprehensions to easily chain monads in an understandable and readable way.
 - __multiple parameter lists__: Use multiple parameter list for partially applicable functions or to improve type inference.

-(Most) formatting is automated via scalafmt.
+Formatting is automated via scalafmt.

 The `importer-isabelle` submodule instead adheres to the Isabelle code style.